Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 ... and few fix:

-- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
-- Fix for Bayonet Buff in Slot 1
+- Custom Fix for Vanilla bayonet (Bayonet in slot 1 + Always spawn WITH accessory)
 - Fix for Koby "Rarity Color": AfterMarket (just in case if you use this old mod)

 ![Splish Splash Stendhal Edition as reward for Hyperion mission](https://imgur.com/KIZBWIX.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")